hasanalay/insider-go-task/README.md

-# League API with GoLang and Postgresql
+# League API with GoLang and PostgreSQL

 - This API is an implementation of Football league system.
 - The purpose of project is developing an API in a case study for  [insider](https://useinsider.com/)